BennettSmith/ebo-planner-cli/docs/cli-spec.md

 When `--prompt` is provided:

 - The CLI MUST guide the user through entering fields **one at a time**.
-- It MUST support multi-line entry for text fields (implementation detail: repeated prompts or editor handoff are acceptable).
+- It MUST support multi-line entry for text fields by launching editor mode for those fields (same editor resolution rules as `--edit`).
 - It MUST build the same JSON/YAML request shape as the file/editor modes and submit it.